glaucocustodio/easy-compressor-plugin/README.md

 # Easy Compressor Plugin

 CakePHP plugin for CSS and Js compression in a easy way.
+See demo project https://github.com/glaucocustodio/easy-compressor-demo-project.

 ## Features